-If there’s something excessively in nature, those are terpenes.
-These are the fragrant hydrocarbons that contribute greatly to the cannabis plant’s aromas and flavors, often better known as “essential oils ” as well.
-For example, more myrcene is present in strains with more of a mango smell, while those that smell more like citrus fruits are richer in limonene.
+If there’s something excess in nature, they are terpenes.
+These are the fragrant hydrocarbons that contribute greatly to the cannabis plant's aromas and flavors, often better known as "essential oils " as well.
+For example, more myrcene is present in strains with a mango smell, while those that smell more like citrus fruits are richer in limonene.

 Eucalyptol, also known as cineole, is one of the frequently investigated terpenes.
 It is most commonly found, as one would presume thanks to its name, in the eucalyptus tree.
 However, considerable amounts of eucalyptol are also found in rosemary, sage, sweet basil, bay leaves, tea tree, cardamom, and of course, cannabis.